KamalA7med/Student-Grading-System/README.md

-# SmartGrader
+# Student Grading System

-A C# console application to manage students’ grades, calculate averages, and track pass/fail status.
+A simple C# console application to manage and display student grades, calculate averages, and generate a summary report of students' success or failure.

-## Overview
-SmartGrader allows teachers or users to input students' grades, automatically calculates their average, and determines if they have passed or failed based on a defined passing mark.
-The results are displayed in a clean, formatted table.
+---

 ## Features

-- Add multiple students and their grades.
+- Add multiple students with their grades.
-- Supports input for 6 subjects per student.
+- Supports grades of generic types (e.g., integers, doubles).
 - Calculates the average grade for each student.
-- Determines pass/fail status based on a passing threshold.
+- Checks if a student passes or fails based on a defined passing degree.
-- Displays results in a formatted table with student name, average, and status.
+- Displays a formatted report showing:
+  - Student Name
+  - Average Grade
+  - Status (Success/Failed)
+- Counts the number of passing and failing students.

+---

+## Project Structure

+- `Program.cs`:
+  Main program that handles input and triggers the report generation.

+- `Student.cs`:
+  Represents a student with a name and a list of grades.

+- `Grades_Report.cs`:
+  Contains methods to generate and display the grading report.

+- `Student_Grading_System.cs`:
+  Handles the calculation and display logic of grades.

+- `Del.cs` (Delegate):
+  Defines a delegate to handle header display customization.

+---

-## How It Works
+## How to Use

+1. Run the program.
-1. Enter the student's name.
+2. Enter the student's name.
-2. Enter grades for 6 subjects (0–100).
+3. Enter grades for six subjects (0–100).
-3. Optionally, add more students.
-4. The program calculates each student's average and displays their status.
+4. Choose whether to add another student.
+5. After entering all students, the program generates a detailed report including:
+   - Each student's average grade.
+   - Pass/fail status.
+   - Total number of passing and failing students.

+---